shthumma15/simple_streamlit/README.md

 This tutorial assumes the following:

-- You are using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) as your Python package manager.
 - You have a GitHub account, and you're familiar with using git and .gitignore files.
-- You can build and manage a pip Python environment using Miniconda.
+- You can build and manage a pip Python environment.
 - You are familiar with environment variables.

 ## Project Setup